dustinwhisman/spacedoor/src/how-to-play/index.md

   describing what happens as the result.
 There are other mechanics that can change this basic flow, such as during combat or as the result of a class feat, but that's essentially it.

+  ### Advantage and Disadvantage

+  At certain times, either from the Keeper's discretion or because of a feat or character ability, players will roll with either advantage or disadvantage, making rolls more or less likely to succeed, respectively.

+  When rolling with advantage, roll 3d6 and drop the lowest number rolled.
+For example, if you rolled a 3, a 2, and a 6, you would drop the 2, leaving you with a roll of 9.

+  When rolling with disadvantage, roll 3d6 and drop the highest number rolled.
+  That would change the result of the previous example to a 5, since the 6 would have been dropped instead of the 2.

   ### Making Your Own Rules